 Koulourakia — The Quintessential Greek Cookie

 Koulourakia (or Koulouria) are one of the most revered traditional Greek desserts.
-Growing up in a Greek community, friends always offer the sweet butter-based cookies as a casual afternoon snack; they are also fixtures at every celebration, and on every holiday spread.
-Koulourakia are most often associated with Easter, but I don’t think I’ve attended a holiday party in a Greek household where they didn’t make an appearance.
+Growing up in a Greek community, friends always offer the sweet butter-based cookies as a casual afternoon snack; they are also fixtures at every celebration.
+Koulourakia are most often associated with Greek Easter, but I don’t think I’ve attended a holiday party in a Greek household where they didn’t make an appearance.
+We love baking them at Christmastime along with Melomakarona and Kourabiedes.

 Outside of soirees, they are the perfect compliment to coffee as an afternoon snack or breakfast.
 Legend has it that the cookies date back to Minoan times.
 (I haven’t seen any authoritative documentation of this, but like the sound of it.)
 Minoans worshipped the snake, which explains the coil-like foundation of the cookie.
 Logistically, if Minoans did eat these cookies, they would have probably made them with olive oil instead of butter, sweetened with honey instead of sugar, but I digress.
 Luckily today in Greece, you can go to any zaharoplastio and easily purchase them by the kilo — and you’ll want to fill your box because they disappear quickly.